supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/Getting-Started-V2.md

 Now, you are all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!

-Now, click on **Next** from the lower right corner to move to the next page.
+Now, click **Next** from the lower right corner to move to the next page.

    ![](images/GS4.png)